J-Moravec/abmwipmr/README.md

-## simple_model -- Model of post-marital residence change
+## simple_model -- An agent-based model of warfare-induced residence change

-Model for post-marital residence change.
-This model simulate community of villages interactin with each others be mean of marriages and facing attacks from another community (that is not simulated).
-This leads to switch towards matrilocality on bordering communities and than, later, switch towards matrilocality of whole community.

-This scenario was described by William Divale in his *Matrilocal Residence in Pre-Literate Society* (1984) and is supposed to describe mechanism for change of post-marital residence towards matrilocality (and than back to patrilocality) and thus explain at least this variance of post-marital residence.

-This model is called '''simple_model''' to characterize his relative simplicity.
-It assume quite a strict conditions with a low amount of interaction between individual (restricted only to marriages in stage)
+This is an agent-based model of warfare-induced residence change.
+This was developed for my thesis *Computational approaches to the study of post-marital residence*.

+### Implementation

+Model is implemented in Java using [repast simphony](https://repast.github.io/) framework.

+### Description
+This model simulate a community of villages which is under attack by another non-simulated community.
+This cause villages on the border of the community to change from patrilocal to matrilocal residence to replenish the number of males (and thus warriors) through marriage.
+This mechanism was suggested by W. T. Divale in *Matrilocal Residence in Pre-Literate Society* (1984).
+The suggested model also describes migration, internal warfare and cycle by which society turns back from matrilocal to patrilocal residence.
+These steps are however not implemented.
+The model was called '''simple_model''' to characterize this notion during model development.

+### Usage
+To run this model, you will need Java (1.8), the repast simphony framework (2.3.1) and Eclipse (Kepler version), since the repast framework integrates into (a specific version) of Eclipse IDE.
+See [repast simphony documentation](https://repast.github.io/) for more information.